-In addition to the principles of biology sequence, applicants must complete courses in anatomy and physiology.

-This admission requirement is met by either the combination of BIOL 205 and 206 or the combination BIOL 361 and 441.
+In addition to the introductory biology sequence, applicants must complete courses in anatomy and physiology.
+This admission requirement is often met by either the combination of BIOL 205 and 206 or the combination BIOL 352 and 453.

-Biology majors should take BIOL 361 and 441, the clear preference of several schools of physical therapy.
+Biology majors should take BIOL 352 and 453, the clear preference of several schools of physical therapy.
 In addition to the science and mathematics requirements, the various schools have specific social science and humanities requirements.